 This website has been created by the Chewton Domain Society to tell the story of the 1851 Monster Meeting of Diggers at Forest Creek (now Chewton) on the Mt Alexander goldfield at the beginning of the Victorian gold rushes.

-On Monday 15 December 1851, all over the Mt Alexander goldfield diggers downed tools and 15,000 gathered at Forest Creek for Australia’s first organised mass protest meeting against the government.
+On Monday 15 December 1851, all over the Mt Alexander goldfield diggers downed tools and 15,000 gathered at Forest Creek for the first organised mass protest meeting against Victoria’s colonial government.

 The diggers did not have a vote and they had few civil rights but together they were not without power.
-With their new flag flying, they defied the colonial government plan to double the cost of their gold licences and peacefully declared that they would not pay any more for their licences.
+With their new flag flying, they defied the colonial government plan to double the cost of their gold licences.
+In a brave act of mass civil disobedience, they declared their refusal to pay any more for their licences.
 And their show of strength worked.
-Governor La Trobe, fearing insurrection, backed down and cancelled the proposed increase.
+Governor La Trobe, fearing that there could be insurrection on the goldfields, backed down and cancelled the proposed increase.

 The site of the Diggers’ 1851 Monster Meeting, now in the Castlemaine Diggings National Heritage Park on Dja Dja Wurrung land, was declared a site of historical significance and listed in the Victorian Heritage Register (VHR2368) in 2017.
-The Heritage listing acknowledges the important historical role of the Diggers’ Meeting.
-It was a key first step in the development of democracy in Victoria.
+The Heritage listing acknowledges the important historical role of the 1851 Meeting as a key first step in the development of parliamentary democracy in Victoria.

 Explore to learn more